JohnSnowLabs/spark-nlp/docs/_posts/bunyamin-polat/2023-03-04-finsum_us_news_headers_en.md

 engine: tensorflow
 annotator: T5Transformer
 article_header:
 type: cover
 use_language_switcher: "Python-Scala-Java"
 ---

 ## Description

 This model is fine-tuned with US news articles from `bloomberg.com`, `cnbc.com`, `reuters.com`, `wsj.com`, and `fortune.com`.
-It is a Financial news Summarizer, aimed to extract headers from US financial news.
+It is a Financial News Summarizer, aimed to extract headers from US financial news.

 ## Predicted Entities